 This box comes with several compartments and removable dividers, and expands open so you can easily access the compartments at the bottom of the box.
 You'll find a place to store all of your painting supplies, from brushes to paint tubes.
 When you're finished painting, the shelves collapse down into the box for easy storage.

 The perfect size for beginners or anyone who likes a separate kit to store supplies for active projects, this kit is on the smaller side.
 Its portability makes it easy to bring with you wherever you're painting, but more frequent painters might need more storage for larger collections.

 Best for Drawing: Advantus Super Stacker Pencil Box

 This clear, stackable box is ideal for storing pencils, markers, and other drawing utensils.
 Buy several of the boxes, so you can organize supplies by type.
 Thanks to a locking lid, the items will stay put if you opt to throw one of the boxes into your bag for drawing on the go.

 These stackable boxes are sturdy and well made, and the lid snaps securely in place.
 If you have any kind of collection of drawing materials, you’ll likely need to buy several containers (each one will hold about 50 colored pencils), but they’re quite affordable, and if you often want to bring a pencil case with you, the small size will come in handy.

 Avoid tangles with your ribbon collection.
 With this clear box, you’ll be able to easily see your ribbons.
-The box accommodates ribbons of varying widths.
-Since it doesn’t have a rod, once one ribbon is empty, it’s a snap to remove (no need to remove all the ribbons resting on the rod to get to the empty one).
-The box is designed to be stackable, so if your ribbon collection is large, you can keep them all neatly organized by color or material.
+The box accommodates ribbons of varying widths and features a removable dowel to easily dispense ribbons.
+The box is designed to be stackable, so if your ribbon collection is large, you can pair it with other Deflecto organizers and keep all your ribbons neatly organized by color or material.

 Best for Yarn: Innovative Home Creations Colonial 4850-BLK 6-Shelf